Kometa-Team/Kometa/docs/metadata/dynamic.md

 A `key_name` is the name that replaces `<<key_name>>` in `title_format` to create the collection titles for each key.

-An example of some keys and their names that would be generated from a `tmdb_collections` dynamic collection are
+An example of some keys and their names that would be generated from a `tmdb_collection` dynamic collection are
 * `key`: "10"
   * `key_name`: Star Wars Collection
 * `key`: "1241"